KxSystems/docs-v1/docs/ml/toolkit/index.md

 -   [Utility functions](utils.md) relating to important aspects of machine learning including data preprocessing and statistical testing, this also includes general use functions found to be useful in many machine learning applications.

 -   An implementation of the [FRESH](fresh.md) (FeatuRe Extraction and Scalable Hypothesis testing) algorithm in q.
-This provides the q/kdb+ user with the ability to perform feature extraction and feature significance tests on structured time-series data in order to allow users to perform forecasting, regression and classification on time-series data.
+This algorithm provides the q/kdb+ user with the ability to perform feature extraction and feature significance tests on structured time-series data in order to allow users to perform forecasting, regression and classification on time-series data.

+!!! note
 	Over time the machine-learning functionality in this library will be extended to include

 	-   q-specific implementations of machine-learning algorithms
 	-   Broader functionality

 The toolkit is at:
 <i class="fa fa-github"></i>